Introduction

 Post-Operative Phase

-- Ensure that wounds in difficult areas such as skin creases and underneath skin folds (such as groin) are closely observed
+- Monitor wounds closely, especially those in difficult areas, such as skin creases and underneath skin folds (such as groin), are closely observed

 - Refer to a tissue viability nurse for advice on appropriate dressings for the management of surgical wounds that are healing by secondary intention